matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 The Identity Service API previously did not require authentication, and OpenID is reasonably complex, adding a significant burden to both clients and servers.
-A custom HTTP Header was also considered that could be added to assert that the client agrees to a particular set of terms.
+A custom HTTP header was also considered that could be added to assert that the client agrees to a particular set of terms.
 We decided against this in favour of re-using existing primitives that already exist in the Matrix ecosystem.
 Custom HTTP Headers are not used anywhere else within Matrix.
 This also gives a